Montserrat: Early European period

-In November 1493, Christopher Columbus passed Montserrat in his second voyage, after being told that the island was unoccupied due to raids by the Caribs.
+In November 1493, Christopher Columbus passed Montserrat on his second voyage, after being told that the island was unoccupied because of raids by the Caribs.

-A number of Irishmen settled in Monsterrat in 1632.
+A number of Irishmen settled in Montserrat in 1632.
 Most came from nearby Saint Kitts at the instigation of the island's governor Thomas Warner, with more settlers arriving later from Virginia.
 The first settlers "appear to have been cultivators, each working his own little farm".

-The preponderance of Irish in the first wave of European settlers led a leading legal scholar to remark that a "nice question" is whether the original settlers took with them the law of the Kingdom of Ireland insofar as it differed from the law of the Kingdom of England.
+The preponderance of protestant Anglo-Irish (Irish of British descent) in the first wave of European settlers led a leading legal scholar to remark that a "nice question" is whether the original settlers took with them the law of the Kingdom of Ireland insofar as it differed from the law of the Kingdom of England.

-The Irish being historical allies of the French, especially in their dislike of the English, invited the French to claim the island in 1666, although no troops were sent by France to maintain control.
-However, the French did attack and briefly occupy the island in the late 1660s; it was captured shortly afterwards by the English and English control of the island was confirmed under the Treaty of Breda the following year.
-Despite the seizing by force of the island by the English, the island's legal status is that of a "colony acquired by settlement".
+The Irish being historical allies of the French, especially in their qualified disdain of the English, invited the French to claim the island in 1666, although no troops were sent by France to maintain control.
+The French attacked and briefly occupied the island in the late 1660s; it was captured shortly afterwards by the English, and English control of the island was confirmed under the Treaty of Breda the following year.
+Despite the seizing by force of the island by the French, the island's legal status is that of a "colony acquired by settlement", as the French gave up their claim to the island at Breda.

 A neo-feudal colony developed amongst the so-called "redlegs".
-The colonists began to transport Sub-Saharan African slaves for labour, as was common to most Caribbean islands.
-The colonists built an economy based on the production of sugar, rum, arrowroot and sea island cotton, cultivated on large plantations by slave labour.
+The protestant Anglo-Irish colonists began to transport both Sub-Saharan African slaves and catholic Irish indentured servants for labour, as was common to most Caribbean islands.
 By the late 18th century, numerous plantations had been developed on the island.

 18th century

 There was a brief French attack on Montserrat in 1712.
 On 17 March 1768, a slave rebellion failed but their efforts were remembered.
 Slavery was abolished in 1834.
 In 1985, the people of Montserrat made St Patrick's Day a ten-day public holiday to commemorate the uprising.
 Festivities celebrate the culture and history of Montserrat in song, dance, food and traditional costumes.

 In 1782, during the American Revolutionary War, as America's first ally, France captured Montserrat in their war of support of the Americans.
-The French, not intent on truly colonising the island, then agreed to return the island to Great Britain under the 1783 Treaty of Paris.
+The French, not intending to colonise the island, agreed to return the island to Great Britain under the 1783 Treaty of Paris.